-More than 37 million Americans have been diagnosed with diabetes, with another 8.5 million believed to be living with the condition undiagnosed.
+More than 38 million Americans are living with diabetes, with 8.5 million of these individuals believed to be undiagnosed.
 In addition, 38 percent of the United States adult population is estimated to have prediabetes, a serious condition that increases the risk of developing type 2 diabetes, heart disease, and stroke.

 November is observed as American Diabetes Month, a time when communities and health experts across the country seek to bring attention to diabetes.
 In recognition of this year’s theme, Take Charge of Tomorrow: Preventing Diabetes Health Problems, obesity medicine expert Eleanor Yusupov, D.O., assistant professor of clinical specialties at the College of Osteopathic Medicine (NYITCOM), shares insight on early symptoms, warns against disease implications, and dispels common diabetes misconceptions.

 What early symptoms might someone with diabetes experience?